Close Menu

 Weather Considerations

 Yosemite’s summer weather can be unpredictable, with temperatures fluctuating throughout the day.
 Evenings and mornings can be cool, especially at higher elevations.
 Be prepared for a range of conditions by packing layers of clothing, including a light jacket or fleece.
-(See Also: Best Time Of Year To Visit California?
-Golden Seasons)
+(See Also: Is June a Good Time to Visit Mykonos – Perfect Summer Getaway)

 Rain is possible during any month, so it’s always a good idea to bring a waterproof jacket and rain gear.
 Thunderstorms can occur in the afternoons, particularly during July and August.
 Seek shelter indoors or in a designated safe area if a storm approaches.